IIIF/api/source/api/presentation/3.0/index.md

 There _MAY_ also be a `structures` section listing one or more [Ranges][range] which describe additional structure of the content, such as might be rendered as a table of contents.

-The example below includes only the Manifest-level information, however actual implementations _MUST_ embed the first sequence, canvas and content information.
-It includes examples in the descriptive metadata of how to associate multiple entries with a single field and how to be explicit about the language of a particular entry.
+The example below includes only the Manifest-level information, however actual implementations _MUST_ embed at least the first Sequence, Canvas and content information.

 ``` json-doc
 {